MyHush/hushchat/README.md

   * No phone numbers :lock:
   * No centralized web servers :chains:
-  * No US-based organization :x:
+  * No US-based or any kind of company/non-profit/organization :x:
   * No Javascript in our desktop full or lite wallets :no_entry_sign:
   * Multiple layers of encryption, in-flight and at-rest :shield:
   * Compatible with Tor (i2p support in progress) :dark_sunglasses: